 *See rubric and scoring in Faculty Handbook. ** Shepherd’s OCC covers all material on the Shepherd Online Course Assessment Rubric – SOCAR (in pdf Faculty Handbook).

-The Director of Instructional Technology and College elected members of the Online Review Committee will use the following form to review courses created by faculty teaching a fully online course for the first time at Shepherd University.
+The Dean of Teaching, Learning and Instructional Resources and College elected members of the Online Review Committee will use the following form to review courses created by faculty teaching a fully online course for the first time at Shepherd University.

 Online Teaching Training Waiver Application for Faculty Teaching a Fully Online Course for the First Time at Shepherd University: